bqianz/CYBeat/readme.md

 The project began from the 2019 Yang Chaoyue fans programming competition.
 This project uses the Simple DirectMedia Layer API for C++.

-## Progress as of May 2019
+## Progress as of November 2019
-Buttons responding to key presses.
+Single note sliding and taking hits.

 ![buttons demonstration](https://github.com/bqianz/CYBeat/blob/master/progress_nov_2019.gif)